guidoism/escape/inspiration/jonesforth.md

         Immediate mode vs. compile mode is stored in the global variable `STATE`, and by updating this variable we can switch between the two modes.

-        For various reasons which may become apparent later, FORTH defines two standard words called `[` and `]` (`LBRAC` and `RBRAC`) which switch between modes:
+        For various reasons which may become apparent later, Forth defines two standard words called `[` and `]` (`LBRAC` and `RBRAC`) which switch between modes:

         Word    Assembler       Action          Effect